 In our view, this law is so critical for Libya’s future that it needs to be properly debated and researched.

-It is inappropriate for a committee of unelected court notaries and lawyers to be undertaking the task of drafting this new law, as most of them have limited experience of the international business world and they are not entrepreneurs or businessmen themselves.
+It is inappropriate for a committee of unelected court notaries and lawyers to be undertaking the task of drafting this new law, as most of them have limited experience of the international business world, and they are not entrepreneurs or businessmen themselves.

 A good Companies Law needs to be user friendly and must take into account the needs and requirements of both Libyan businessmen and the international investor-it should not be drafted in isolation by career civil servants and government officials who often tend to consider issues purely from an academic (rather than practical) perspective.
 In the UK, the process involved in developing its most recent Companies Law in 2006 took 8 years and was a collaborative process.
-Similarly, in places like the UAE, the new UAE Companies law has been debated now for 10 years.
-Whilst we are not suggesting that Libya should take anything like this length of time to prepare a new Companies Law, we do think Libya should take some time to get it right, rather than trying to rush through an ill-thought-out a piece of legislation that will provide a poor foundation for Libya’s future growth and development.
+Similarly, in places like the UAE, the new UAE Companies law has been debated for 10 years.
+Whilst we are not suggesting that Libya should take anything like this length of time to prepare a new Companies Law, we do think Libya should take some time to get it right, rather than trying to rush through an ill-thought-out piece of legislation that will provide a poor foundation for Libya’s future growth and development.